DevilAguo0/hiddify/Home-En.md

 <details markdown="1"> <summary>DNS over HTTPS (CDN support)</summary>

- to use DNS over HTTPS, just use the following DNS in the browser.
+To use DNS over HTTPS, just use the following DNS in the browser.

  `https://yourdomain.com/yoursecret/dns/dns-query{?dns}`